 B. Interested CSB/SJU faculty and staff may join the Club as non-voting affiliate members.

 C. Active membership is defined as a member who attends on average at least one practice session per week and a minimum of 50% of the club non-executive meetings and events.

-D. Neither the Aikido club nor its members may participate in any initiating or hazing activities, which include but are not limited to: any sort of abuse either physical or verbal, or the forced participation in any activity.
+D. Aikido club nor its members may participate in any initiating or hazing activities, which include but are not limited to: any sort of abuse either physical or verbal, or the forced participation in any activity.